nlqm/nlqm-intern-repo/3. Learn git/git_understanding.md

 📌 How does it compare to manually reviewing commits?

 - It saves time consuming to search for the bug comparing to the manual checking process.

-Modify to test Advanced Git Commands & When to Use Them #47